The best books I recommend over and over again

 A short read for anyone wanting to try indoor cycling but feels intimidated.
 Also useful for regular riders, this book goes over gear, class etiquette, nutrition and hydration, bike fit, and more.

-Note: I am not affiliated with any of these books, nor do I get compensation for their sale, except the two that I wrote.
+Note: I am not affiliated with any of these books, nor do I get compensation for their sale, except the three that I wrote.